brandscreen/scheduling/README.md

 ### Schedule an activity using the Scheduler

-Call the `Schedule` function on the scheduler to obtain the selected backend.
+Call the `Schedule` function on the scheduler to obtain the selected `Backend`.
 Note you should call `Close()` in order to release the backend otherwise the connection count will continue to increase.

 ```golang
 backend := scheduler.Schedule()